 Be clear about this before you buy:

-• It won’t cure eczema
+- It will not cure eczema

-• It won’t replace your emollient routine
+- It will not replace your emollient routine

-• It won’t fully soften hard water
+- It will not fully soften hard water

-• It’s not a substitute for a dermatologist’s advice
+- It is not a substitute for a dermatologist’s advice

 A shower filter works best if:

-• You live in a hard water city (Perth, Adelaide, parts of regional Australia)
+- You live in a hard water city (Perth, Adelaide, parts of regional Australia)

-• Your water is heavily chlorinated
+- Your water is heavily chlorinated

-• Your eczema flare-ups are linked to bathing, not food or stress
+- Your eczema flare-ups are linked to bathing, not food or stress

-• Your skin feels worse right after showering
+- Your skin feels worse right after showering

-Tips for Showering with Eczema
+Tips for showering with eczema

 These help alongside a filter, not instead of one:

-• Keep showers under 10 minutes
+- Keep showers under 10 minutes

-• Use lukewarm water, not hot.
+- Use lukewarm water, not hot.
 Hot water strips skin oils.

-• Pat skin dry gently.
-Don’t rub.
+- Pat skin dry gently.
+Do not rub.

-• Use fragrance-free, soap-free wash products.
+- Use fragrance-free, soap-free wash products.

 Can a shower filter help with eczema?